elfenlaid/ck3g.github.io/_posts/2017-10-06-functions-in-elixir.md

 ```

 In this example, we have four private `calculate_fizz_buzz/3` functions with the same arity.
-As soon as we are using (Pattern Matching](2017/09/21/pattern-matching-in-elixir.html) in the function arguments,
+As soon as we are using [Pattern Matching](/2017/09/21/pattern-matching-in-elixir.html) in the function arguments,
 Elixir can understand what function do we want to call.

 Pay attention that the order of how do we define these functions are important,